Winter Storm Survival Measures Part 2: What to Do during a Winter Storm

 - Before going on the road, report your destination, route and expected time of arrival first.
 This way, should you get stuck along the way, co-workers can send a rescue team along your predetermined route.

-- Next Post: Outdoor Safety at the Workplace: 9 Winter Safety Tips You Didn’t Know
+- Next Post: 9 Winter Workplace Safety Tips You Didn’t Know

 - Previous Post: Winter Safety at the Workplace: What to Do Before a Blizzard and Other Winter Storms